-The US Treasury introduced two-year floating-rate notes, or FRNs, in January 2014.
+The U.S. Department of the Treasury introduced two-year floating rate notes, or FRNs, in January 2014.
 A FRN is a debt security.
-Its interest payment varies, hence the name.
-The reference for its rate is a benchmark such as the LIBOR (InterncontinentalExchange London InterBank Offered Rate) or the three-month Treasury yield.
+Its interest payment varies.
+The reference for its rate is a benchmark like LIBOR or the three-month Treasury yield.
 The security’s interest payments rise and fall depending on prevailing market rates.
 As a result, FRNs have near zero interest rate risk.

-Due to the fall in market demand, primary dealer takedown rose up to 48.4%, up from 36.9% at April’s auction.
-Primary dealers act as market makers.
+Due to the surge in market demand, primary dealer takedown was down to 24.5%—compared to 49.9% at February’s auction.
+Dealers act as market makers.
 They make up any shortfall in demand for the auctioned securities.
-Primary dealers include the S&P 500 Index (SPY) components, Citigroup (C) and JPMorgan Chase (JPM).
+They include the S&P 500 Index (SPY) components—Citigroup (C) and JPMorgan Chase (JPM).

-Floaters see their interest rate payments rise in an interest rate environment that’s moving up.
-This is in contrast to regular Treasuries, which may decrease in value.
-An increase in rates would affect the overall bond market, including Treasuries (TLT) (IEF) and corporate bonds (JNK).
+Overseas demand for the two-year FRNs surged on the hope that the Fed is closing-in on raising the short-term interest rate.
+Floaters see their interest rate payments rising in an interest rate environment that’s moving up.
+This is in contrast to regular Treasuries.
+They could decrease in value.
+An increase in rates would affect the overall bond market—including Treasuries (TLT) (IEF) and corporate bonds (JNK).

-The iShares Floating Rate Bond ETF (FLOT) provides exposure to FRNs.
+ETFs—like the iShares Floating Rate Bond ETF (FLOT)—provide exposure to FRNs.

 In the next part of this series, we’ll look at US economic growth for 4Q14.